tensorflow/agents/PRINCIPLES.md

 countries where we operate.
 And we will continue to thoughtfully evaluate when to make our technologies available on a non-commercial basis.

+  #At this point, AI has yet to yield any social benefit.
+  #It is hard to tell whether AI is just another advertisement scheme, or something legitimate.

 ## Avoid creating or reinforcing unfair bias.

 AI algorithms and datasets can reflect, reinforce, or reduce unfair biases.
 We